- Dulwich College, 1975-1982.

 “We may have made one of the biggest and most stupid collective mistakes in history by getting so worried about global warming.”

-Nigel Farage claimed the distinction of being Donald Trump’s first meeting with a foreign politician after winning the US presidential race.
-A photo taken on 12 November shows the two men standing in front of Trump’s golden elevator in New York City alongside millionaire UKIP and Brexit-backer Arron Banks, Breitbart UK editor Raheem Kassam, unofficial Brexit campaign group Leave.EU pollster Gerry Gunster, and Andy Wigmore, communications director of Leave.EU. , ,
+Farage claimed the distinction of being the first British politician to meet with Donald Trump after the US presidential election.
+A photo taken on November 12 shows the two men standing in front of Trump’s golden elevator in New York City alongside millionaire UKIP and Brexit-backer Arron Banks, Breitbart UK editor Raheem Kassam, unofficial Brexit campaign group Leave.EU pollster Gerry Gunster, and Andy Wigmore, communications director of Leave.EU. , ,

-Farage attended the Republican National Convention during the 2016 election race where Donald Trump successfully ran for President of the United States.
-His goal was to spread the “Brexit gospel” as Politico reported at the time.
-“I think there are a lot of Republican strategists who are looking very closely at what we did and how we did it,” Farage told POLITICO, adding “All I can do is to come and tell my story.”
+Farage attended the Republican National Convention during the 2016 presidential race which led to the election of Donald Trump.
+His goal was to spread the “Brexit gospel,” as Politico reported at the time.
+“I think there are a lot of Republican strategists who are looking very closely at what we did and how we did it,” Farage told Politico, adding “All I can do is to come and tell my story.”